Coding4Glory/tiny-ide.nvim/README.md

 ### Besides existing configuration

 *tvim* is just an example and can be replaced with any name not colliding on your system.
 Just ensure the foldername and the alias are the same.

     git clone <repo-url> ~/.config/tvim -b release
     cd ~/.config/tvim checkout -b myconfig
     git remote add myrepo <new-repo-url>
+    # setup an alias in bash
     source <<EOF
-    $(echo 'alias tvim="NVOM_APPNAME=tvim" | tee -a ~/.profile) EOF
+    $(echo 'alias tvim="NVIM_APPNAME=tvim" | tee -a ~/.profile) EOF
     tvim